revoltchat/documentation/docs/stack/revite/plugin_api.md

 # Plugin API

 :::warning
-The Plugin API is very powerful, you should tread carefully.
+The Plugin API is very powerful. **Tread carefully.**

-Zero guarantees or sandboxes are provided.
-Your code is run as-is.
+**Zero guarantees or sandboxes are provided.** Your code is run as-is.
 :::

-This document details the very experimental plugin API available in [revite](https://github.com/revoltchat/revite).
+This document details the very experimental plugin API available in [Revite](https://github.com/revoltchat/revite).

 This is more or less a proof of concept but can be used to achieve some simple client modifications.

 ## Plugin Manifest

-Below is the specification for revision 1 of the plugin API, currently `format` is not enforced but you should set it to `1` to avoid future breakage.
+Below is the specification for revision 1 of the plugin API.
+The `format` parameter is not currently enforced but you should set it to `1` to avoid future breakage.

 ```typescript
 type Plugin = {